bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 the distribution of samples in relation to the selected gene pairs.
 For instance, when applied to single-cell sequencing data from immunological cells, it can mimic flow cytometry analysis and distinguish T helper cells from other T cells by selecting the CD4 and CD8 gene combination.
+Under the plot *Settings*, user can select their prefered genes on the x and y axises in the ``x-axis`` and ``y-axis``, respectively.

 .. figure:: figures/psc10.7.0.png
     :align: center
     :width: 30%

+The cytometry-like plot for the selected genes are presented below.

 .. figure:: figures/psc10.7.png
     :align: center